cookie4000/ConvertNumberToRomanNumeral/README.md

 # ConvertNumberToRomanNumeral
-Coverts an Int to its Roman Numeral
+Pass a number to the console app and recieve its roman numeral

+input: dotnet run 124
+output: 124 is CXXIV as a Roman Numeral